*This post may contain affiliate links. Read my disclaimer for more information.

 I read stories about how so many others made money on Poshmark, Mercari, and Facebook Marketplace.
-I figured there was no harm in trying.
-I shopped our home for items we were no longer using and listed them for sale.
-I had no clue that I would earn over $3,000.
+I figured there was no harm in trying, so I shopped our home for items we were no longer using and listed them for sale and had no clue that I would earn over $3,000.
 Every penny went to debt.

 Participated in no-spend challenges